lealceldeiro/gems/BuildingMicroservices/README.md

 ### Synchronous Versus Asynchronous

 These two different modes of communication can enable two different idiomatic styles of collaboration: *request*/*response* or *event-based*.

+### Versioning

+The best way to reduce the impact of making breaking changes is to avoid making them in the first place.

+Another key to deferring a breaking change is to encourage good behavior in the clients, and avoid them binding too tightly to the services in the first place.

+It’s crucial to make sure changes that will break consumers are detected as soon as possible.

+#### Semantic Versioning

+With semantic versioning, each version number is in the form `MAJOR.MINOR.PATCH`.
+When the `MAJOR` number increments, it means that backward incompatible changes have been made.
+When `MINOR` increments, new functionality has been added that should be backward compatible.
+Finally, a change to `PATCH` states that bug fixes have been made to existing functionality.

+#### Coexist Different Endpoints

+If introducing a breaking interface change cannot be avoided, the next step is to limit the impact.
+What must be avoided is to force consumers to upgrade in lock-step with the updated service, as maintaining the ability to release microservices independently of each other is the target goal.

+One approach to handle this is to make both the old and new interfaces coexist in the same running service.
+So if a breaking change is released, then a new version of the service that exposes both the old and new versions of the endpoint must be deployed.

+This allows the new microservice to be usable as soon as possible, along with the new interface, but give time for consumers to move over.
+Once all of the consumers are no longer using the old endpoint, it can be removed along with any associated code.

+#### Multiple Concurrent Service Versions

+Another versioning solution often cited is to have different versions of the service live at once, and for older consumers to route their traffic to the newer version.